Chandan53/first_1/README.md

 # first_1
-This is my first git and github skill class
+This is my first git and github skill class.